Meet Our Cataract Specialists

 What To Expect

 Before surgery, the length of your eye will be measured in what is called an A-scan, and the curve of your cornea will be measured in a technique called keratometry.
-These measurements help your doctor select the proper lens implant for your eye.
+These measurements help your doctor select the proper lens implant power for your eye.

-After the cloudy lens has been removed, the surgeon will replace it with an intraocular lens (IOL) implant made of silicone or acrylic.
+After the cloudy lens has been removed, the surgeon will replace it with an intraocular lens (IOL) implant made of acrylic.
 This new lens allows light to pass through and focus on the retina.
 The IOL becomes a permanent part of your eye.

 Most people who wear bifocals or reading glasses for near vision may still need to wear glasses after cataract surgery for reading, and, in some cases, even for distance.
-If you choose to have a multifocal or accommodative IOL, your dependence on glasses may be minimized or, in some cases, eliminated completely.
+If you choose to have a multifocal IOL, your dependence on glasses may be minimized or, in some cases, eliminated completely.

 Post Cataract Haze